SoftwareEngineeringToolDemos/ICSE-2013-DRC/build-vm/vm-contents/Readme.txt

 ABOUT
 ============
 This file lists the steps to run the DRC tool (an Eclipse plugin) for detecting dangling references in a PHP file with embedded HTML and JavaScript.
-The VM has been configured such that Eclipse should start automatically when you log in to this machine as 'drcuser' user.
+The VM has been configured such that Eclipse should start automatically when you log in to this machine as 'vagrant' user.
 The plugin and its dependencies are pre-installed in the Eclipse directories and ready to be used.
-A sample project, 'myPHPwebsite', having a single PHP file has been created to demostrate the tool's capabilities.
+A sample project, 'myPHPwebsite', having a single PHP file, has been created to demostrate the tool's capabilities.
 The first three steps below are optional.

-Note: You are logged in to this virtual machine as 'drcuser'.
-This user account is already configured for password-less login and 'sudo' commands.
-But if you ever need a password, it is the same as the username - 'drcuser' (without the quotes).
+Note: You are logged in to this virtual machine as 'vagrant'.
+This user account is already configured for password-less login.
+But if you ever need a password, it is the same as the username - 'vagrant' (without the quotes).

 INSTRUCTIONS
 ============

 [Step 1 (optional)] Start Eclipse
-- Double click the Eclipse icon on the desktop, OR
+- Double click the Eclipse icon on the desktop OR
-- Go to the Applications menu on the top-left, and start typing 'eclipse' in the search bar.
-Click on the the Eclipse icon when it appears.
+- Navigate to /home/vagrant/work/eclipse/, and open the application 'eclipse' from there

 ---